How to Manage Your Employees Who Work From Home

-Working from home goes beyond just convenience and work-life balance, which is attractive for employees and directly pays in against employee turnover while leads to greater employee motivation.
+Working from home goes beyond just convenience and work-life balance, which is attractive for employees and directly pays in against employee turnover while leading to greater employee motivation.

-Working from home gives employees the opportunity to customize their own personal workspace, one which is comfortable and aids concentration.
+Ideal work environment: Working from home gives employees the opportunity to customize their own personal workspace, one which is comfortable and aids concentration.

-Many managers don’t trust their employees to work remotely while others think that employees do not really work while at home.
+Many managers don’t trust their employees to work remotely, while others think that employees do not really work while at home.
 If they can’t see employees physically sitting at their desks, they don’t feel in control.
 But it is naive to think that an employee is productive only because he is sitting at his desk.

 What can you do as a manager to effectively manage remote employees and stay in control?

 Set goals: Of course, setting goals is part of the employee’s job, but a manager needs to give him incentives and deadlines.
 Regardless of the employee location: when an employee meets deadlines on time, he is, hence, productive.

 Track time: To gain more visibility into the employee’s workday, you can just let the employee track his time on projects, track time on meetings, on the phone, or time spent writing reports and so on.
 Time tracking can help both sides, it relieves the manager from extra work, and it is useful in order to analyze how time is spent.
 Above all, time tracking can help anyone prioritize.